bookio/client/docs/howto-add-new-language.md

 ####Finally, Run the Client and Call a Friend
 Make someone in the team to build and deploy with the updated json-files.

 Check all pages to make sure no text overflows and that all translations make sense in their context.
+Take a hard look on all longer texts, almost all text can be edited down without losing meaning.
+Challenge yourself!

 Call a friend that is native to the translated language.
-Let them run the client and make sure they understand everything.
+Let him/her run the client and make sure everything is clear.